La Salle University is an applicant for accreditation by the Council on Education for Public Health.

 Placement in the public health practice experience is established by the student’s faculty advisor by an affiliation agreement with a public health agency or organization invested in health-related programs.
 Students are matched with public health sites based on academic and prior work experience, individual interest, and professional goals.
 Students must complete 240 practice hours.
 The emphasis of the MPH Program is program implementation and evaluation that is focused on the public health needs of underserved and vulnerable communities.

-CapstoneThe purpose of the capstone project (also referred to as a culminating experience) is to have MPH students demonstrate the application and mastery of the MPH program core competencies.
+CapstoneThe purpose of the capstone (also referred to as a culminating experience) is to have MPH students demonstrate the application and mastery of the MPH program core competencies.
 This culminating experience is required by the Council on Education for Public Health (CEPH), the accrediting agency for programs of public health.
-The capstone project allows students to demonstrate proficiency in the public health core and cross-cutting competencies.
-Students will work closely with MPH to identify a meaningful and scholarly capstone project that will contribute to the discipline of public health.
-Students will develop their capstone project based on their academic interests and their future career goals.
-Successful completion of the capstone signifies that the MPH student is prepared to be a public health practitioner.
+The capstone thesis allows students to demonstrate proficiency in the public health core and cross-cutting competencies.
+Students conduct a comprehensive review of the scientific evidence related to a public health issue, concern, or intervention over two semesters.
+Students work closely with Public Health faculty to identify a meaningful and scholarly capstone thesis that will contribute to the discipline of public health.
+Students develop their capstone thesis based on their academic interests and their future career goals.
+Successful completion and presentation of the capstone thesis as well as successful completion a comprehensive written examination signifies that the MPH student is prepared to be a public health practitioner.

 Assistant Professor and Director